ayushhkrr/PromptVerse/README.md

 ## License 📄

-This project is open source and available for educational purposes.
+This project is open source and available for educational purposes so anyone can use this.

 ---